tjcrowder/proposal-weakrefs/reference.md

 * [WeakRef](#weakref) - weak references
 * [FinalizationRegistry](#finalizationregistry) - registries providing cleanup callbacks

-This page provides developer reference information, use cases, and best practices for them.
+This page provides developer reference information for them.
+You can find use cases, patterns, and anti-patterns in [`use-cases.md`](use-cases.md).

 ----

 # Warning - Avoid Where Possible

-Please read [the explainer](./README.md) for several words of caution regarding weak references and cleanup callbacks.
+Please read [the WeakRef proposal's explainer](./README.md) for several words of caution regarding weak references and cleanup callbacks.
 Their correct use takes careful thought, and they are best avoided if possible.
 It's also important to avoid relying on any specific behaviors not guaranteed by the specification.
 When, how, and whether garbage collection occurs is down to the implementation of any given JavaScript engine.
 Any behavior you observe in one engine may be different in another engine, in another version of the same engine, or even in a slightly different situation with the same version of the same engine.
 Garbage collection is a hard problem that JavaScript engine implementers are constantly refining and improving their solutions to.

 ----